davidred/roomeze-api-explorer/source/includes/_users.md

 ### Authentication

 By default, only users with public profiles are returned.
-To filter users with out public profiles, you must be signed in as an admin.
+To return or filter users with private profiles, you must be signed in as an admin.

 ### Including Related Resources